ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 .. note::
     When you launch bash in this way you will not get any specific feedback to confirm that you are now *inside* the container.
 You can check ``ls /`` to confirm for yourself that you are inside the container.
 The listing of ``ls /`` will be different inside and outside of the container.

+**Shortcuts**

+If you want, you can add aliases for command line tools.
+Add lines like the following ones to your ~/.bash_aliases:

+    alias git='libertine-launch -i CONTAINER-IDENTIFIER git'
+    alias screenfetch='libertine-launch -i CONTAINER-IDENTIFIER screenfetch'

 Background
 ----------